finos/FDC3/docs/api-bridging/spec.md

 As part of the Desktop Agent Bridging protocol, a bridge will implement "server" behavior by:

-* Accepting connections from client Deskop Agents, receiving and authenticating credentials and assigning a name (for routing purposes)
+* Accepting connections from client Desktop Agents, receiving and authenticating credentials and assigning a name (for routing purposes)
-* Receiving requests from client Deskop Agents.
+* Receiving requests from client Desktop Agents.
-* Routing requests to client Deskop Agents.
+* Routing requests to client Desktop Agents.
-* Receiving responses (and collating?) from client Deskop Agents.
+* Receiving responses (and collating?) from client Desktop Agents.
-* Routing responses to client Deskop Agents.
+* Routing responses to client Desktop Agents.

-A Deskop Agent will implement "client" behavior by:
+A Desktop Agent will implement "client" behavior by:

 * Connecting to the bridge, providing authentication credentials and receiving an assigned named (for purposes)
 * Forwarding requests to the bridge.